-We have the great honor of working with an amazing group of volunteers and we want to honor their hard work and dedication to the cause of creating a safe, inclusive community in Northern Colorado.
+We work with an amazing group of volunteers.
+We want to honor their hard work and dedication to the cause of creating a safe, inclusive community in Northern Colorado.

 If you could throw any kind of party, what would it be like and what would it be for?

 I think there are so many amazing dogs in the world that they deserve a party.
 There would be prizes for the cutest, most athletic, and best tricks.
 I would be sure to have a swimming pool, plenty of running room, a tug of war contest, and infinite tennis balls to play with!
 Obviously, there would be treats of all shapes and sizes.
 Although I considered a party for cats, I have a feeling that the cats wouldn’t be as enthused as the dogs would.

 This is a fun one.
 Have you ever been told you look like a celebrity?